-Duke Forge is seeking applications for its Summer 2019 Health Data Science Communications Internship Program.
-Undergraduate and graduate-level students who have a demonstrated interest in and facility with internet research, web design, health data, science communication, fact-checking, and/or quantitative science are invited to apply.
+Duke Forge is seeking applications for its Summer 2020 Health Data Science Communications Internship Program.
+Undergraduate and graduate-level students from the NC Triangle area with strong writing/editorial skills and a background or interest in science communication, medicine, population health, health policy, social sciences, computer science, machine learning, and/or statistics are invited to apply.

 This is an excellent opportunity for students seeking experience working in the fields of health data science, digital health, science communications, and healthcare.